junxit/us-congress-code/title-06/chapter-1/sec-681b.md

 - **(d)** *Third party report submission and ransom payment*
   - **(1)** *Report submission* A covered entity that is required to submit a covered cyber incident report or a ransom payment report may use a third party, such as an incident response company, insurance provider, service provider, Information Sharing and Analysis Organization, or law firm, to submit the required report under subsection (a).
   - **(2)** *Ransom payment* If a covered entity impacted by a ransomware attack uses a third party to make a ransom payment, the third party shall not be required to submit a ransom payment report for itself under subsection (a)(2).
-  - **(3)** *Duty to report* Third-party reporting under this subparagraph does not relieve a covered entity from the duty to comply with the requirements for covered cyber incident report or ransom payment report submission.
+  - **(3)** *Duty to report* Third-party reporting under this subparagraph 44 So in original.
+Probably should be “subsection”. does not relieve a covered entity from the duty to comply with the requirements for covered cyber incident report or ransom payment report submission.
   - **(4)** *Responsibility to advise* Any third party used by a covered entity that knowingly makes a ransom payment on behalf of a covered entity impacted by a ransomware attack shall advise the impacted covered entity of the responsibilities of the impacted covered entity regarding reporting ransom payments under this section.
 - **(e)** *Outreach to covered entities*
   - **(1)** *In general* The Agency shall conduct an outreach and education campaign to inform likely covered entities, entities that offer or advertise as a service to customers to make or facilitate ransom payments on behalf of covered entities impacted by ransomware attacks and other appropriate entities of the requirements of paragraphs (1), (2), and (3) of subsection (a).